blaxel-templates/template-sales-kpi-reporter/README.md

 ## Running the Server Locally

-Start the development server with hot reloading using the Beamlit CLI command:
+Start the development server with hot reloading using the Blaxel CLI command:

 ```bash
 bl serve --hotrealod